GDRead3/GDRead3/README.md

 ## Tech Stack 💻

 I've explored multiple languages and frameworks including:
-- Python for data analysis and automation
+- Python for data analysis, automation, pygame and file management
-- TypeScript/JavaScript for web and mobile development
+- TypeScript/JavaScript for web and mobile development. usually using React as the framework
-- C# for game development
+- C# for game development and other projects
 - Java for backend solutions
 - HTML/CSS for crafting user interfaces